DevNambi/blog-drafts/000 - summit learning.md

 ##### Rankings

-Some speakers are obsessed with their *ranking*.
+Session speakers are often keenly interested in their their *ranking*.
 Did they get the #1 most highly-rated spot, or the #3?

+Due to privacy concerns, the PASS organization won't let me release ratings with the session names or sepakers attached.
+However, I *can* tell you the percentile rankings overall, and for different categories.

+**Overall**

+Let's look at overall ratings.

+**By Track**

+Let's look at percentile ratings by track.

+**By Level**

+Let's look at percentile ratings by level.

 **@AdamMachanic:**